How do I redeem my voucher and for which travel dates is it valid? Are there blackout dates?

 December 31-January 1, 2022

 April 15-17, 2022

 Are private departures available?

 Private departures are available with a minimum of four people.
 A private trip is able to be customized for the group and is generally a more flexible option for the group.
-Please contact our Adventure Team to explore pricing and availability.
+There is also the option to make this trip dog friendly with an itinerary that is developed around your furry family members!
+Please contact our Adventures Team for pricing and availability.

 Are departures guaranteed?